Has environmental protection taken the edge off UK farming’s competitiveness? Mark Tinsley makes the case.

 Nationally, I question if we have lost track of the importance of the agricultural competitiveness of our rural environment in favour of environmental protection.

 Policy steps in the 2000s reduced spending on competitive agriculture and made the environment a priority, directing resources there through the two major environmental organisations Environment Agency and Natural England.
-And the majority of Rural Development Programme for England funding, which aims to connect agricultural and economic development and promotes environmental stewardship and community sustainability, is also channeled into the environment
+And the majority of Rural Development Programme for England funding, which aims to connect agricultural and economic development and promotes environmental stewardship and community sustainability, is also channelled into the environment

 What’s more, of the three supposedly equal elements of profit, the environment and social outcomes emanating from the Policy Commission on the Future of Farming and Food (the Curry Commission) it was the environmental element that was predominantly picked up.
 I was a member of the Commission